eliott-tempez/de_novo_archaea/README.md

 The corresponding results are in the `/results` folder.

-In `results/`, you can also find the subfolder `my_functions` that contains useful functions that are used several times across scripts.
+In `scripts/`, you can also find the subfolder `my_functions` that contains useful functions that are used several times across scripts.
 The script `blast_CDS.py` is also useful to blast any sequence in a fasta file against any other fasta file locally.

 ## All that has been done since writing the report (`report.pdf`)
 - We added the species (based on the ANI) to some plots (`3_plot_dense_results/denovo_trg_116_with_species.png` and plots in `6_plot_integrity_results/clusters`)
+- We conducted a conservation analysis for all 64 de novo, to see how they are conserved accress genomes compared with non-coding ORFs (`11_conservation_analysis`)

 ## Ideas for the future
-- In order to control whether the de novo genes are genes and not annotation errors, we can look at gene experssion data, ie. RNAseq data
+- In order to control whether the de novo genes are genes and not annotation errors, we can look at gene experession data, ie. RNAseq data
+- In the same spirit, we can calculate the DNDS for de novo genes for which we have a multiple alignment (see `results/11_conservation_analysis/homologs/`)